-The purpose of a cell company - whether an ICC or a PCC - is to provide a vehicle which can create cells, separate parts within which assets and liabilities can be segregated.
+The purpose of a cell company - whether an ICC or a PCC - is to provide a vehicle which can create separate compartments within which assets and liabilities can be segregated.
 This concept of "ring-fencing" is fundamental to cell companies.
 The key principle is that the assets of a cell should only be available to the creditors and shareholders of that cell.
 The administrative benefits of a cell company are significant.

-Once a cell company structure is in place, repeat transactions can be established on a much reduced timescale.
+Once a cell company structure is in place, repeat transactions can be established in a much reduced timescale.
 This is particularly attractive in projects such as collective investment funds, where negotiating transaction documents can be a complex and lengthy process, and where a successful initial structure will often lead to a demand for further, similar structures using the same key participants.
-General principles of Jersey companies law as to, for example, redemption and re-purchase of shares should also apply to cells, providing the comfort of an established regime.
-A framework can be established which includes all of the participants in the structure - such as administrators, managers, investment managers and custodians - and model agreements entered into governing the contractual roles of those participants.
-Regulatory consents can be obtained in advance for the structure, and then, as new cells are added, the level of regulatory scrutiny that will be required is much reduced, as the fundamental structure has already been agreed.